 Each semester, this seminar examines a different social dilemma from a variety of social science perspectives.
-Seminars may address: (1) Law and Justice, (2) International Conflict, (3) Family Matters, (4) Religion, (5) Ethnic and Racial prejudice, (6) Technology and Society, or other topics.
+Seminars may address: (1) Colonialism (2) Law and Justice, (3) International Conflict, (4) Family Matters, (5) Social Justice, (6) Ethnic and Racial Prejudice, (7) Technology and Society, or other topics.